DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite-2/docs/gcc_wrappers/type/enumeration.md

 ### `is_still_being_defined`

 This will be `true` if the enum is still being defined &mdash; simply put, if GCC is still parsing the content between the curly braces that wrap the enum's contents.
-Exactly which properties of the enum are available will depend on GCC's implementation, but as of GCC 14.2.0, more-or-less everything but the enum's members should work.
+Exactly which properties of the enum are available will depend on GCC's implementation, but as of GCC 14.2.0, everything except for the following is believed to work:

+* An enum with no explicitly set underlying type will not *have* an underlying type, because the type is to be computed from the enum's members.
+Calling the `underlying_type` accessor under these conditions is undefined behavior.

 ### `underlying_type`